Recruiting the right members is vitally important to a successful co-op. Learn why people join and how to encourage members to join.

 - Have skills and experience that will help your work.

 - Can influence other people and get them to also join the organisation.

 When looking at the value of membership, it is important to recognise that the prospective member is not making a donation to the organisation; they are making an investment (financial, time, opportunity cost), and expect to see something in return.

-- Support for the business’ mission (and wanting to contribute to its success)
+- To support the business mission (and contribute to its success)

-- Benefit from access to products, services or employment
+- To benefit from access to products, services or employment

-- Generate new business or benefit from shared marketing.
+- To generate new business or benefit from shared marketing.

-- Benefit from economies of scale or reducing expenses.
+- To benefit from economies of scale or reducing expenses.